ZaTribune/springboot-jasperreports-advanced-demo/README.md

   visit this [url](https://github.com/LibreTranslate/LibreTranslate/tree/main?tab=readme-ov-file#mirrors)
   to get a free mirror for LibreTranslate.

-## License
-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Special thanks to the JasperReports community for providing a powerful reporting library.
-- Thanks to the LibreTranslate team for providing a reliable translation service.
-- Gratitude to the Spring Boot team for making it easy to integrate with Spring applications.

 ## Testing
 - Provided with two testing templates for both types of models, You can use Postman for testing by importing this [collections file]("samples/test.postman_collection.json").